Search This Blog

 351. Babylon's Burning by The Ruts 1979

 1979. what a great year for records.
 Albums and singles.
-When I was over there at the end of the year I bought so much vinyl I was worried I was going to be charged extra for baggage.
-So I bought record cases and shared the weight between a bunch of different carry on bags (and my girlfriend's) and the big cases.
+When I was over there at the end of the year I bought so much vinyl I was worried I would be charged extra for baggage.
+So I purchased record cases and shared the weight between various carry-on bags (and my girlfriend's) and the big cases.
 Luckily I did alright.
 A few years later when I was by myself coming home from the UK had trouble with the same trick.
-The girl at the counter told me my check in bags would cost an extra 150 UK pounds.
+The girl at the counter told me my check-in bags would cost an extra 150 UK pounds.
 I took my bags outside the terminal at Heathrow and did a major re-distribution.
 This time it was books and magazines.
 In the end it was too much and I left the magazines on a bench.
 I liked to keep my mags too.

 When I first heard Babylon's Burning I was knocked out by the sound.
 It belts along at a fabulous pace.
 And that guitar bit.
 Oh yeah and the siren.
 It's all so bloody exciting.
 Punk bands making the Top Ten.
 England was the place to be.
 Then again there didn't seem to be much action on the live circuit.